Purity of branch and critical locus: Purity when

-Then $\codim^+_{Y'} B_g =1$, but the set $Y'\setminus B_g$ is not affine \cite{brenner:superheight}.
-The divisor class group $Cl (Y')= \Zb$, with generator the class of $(x_1,x_2)$, \cite{claborn:class}, see also \cite[Ch III, Prop 14.8]{fossum:krull}.
-The fact that $\codim^+_{\Ab^3_k} B_h =2 $ does not contradict $\codim^+_X B_\pi \leq 1$, since $B_h\subset h^{-1}(B_g) = B_\pi$.
-Note also that $C_h= \emptyset $, in agreement with \ref{no3} and \ref{no4} in \Theorem{\ref{purity of critical}}. \end{example} We will generalize in three theorems van der Waerden's theorem to certain morphisms in the class $(\bf F)$. \Theorem{\ref{example-th}} sheds more light on \Remark{\ref{bir-fin}} by showing what is needed to make the finite and birational purity theorems work together.
-Morally, one needs to know that $X$ is (close to) UFD or that it be d.c.i., so in the other results these conditions are replaced by depth conditions, and we then make no reference to van der Waerden's theorem. \Theorem{\ref{zariski-rel}} can be thought of as a characteristic $0$ relative version of Zariski-Nagata-Auslander purity (smooth $Y/S$), generalised to morphisms $\pi$ that need not be finite, but induce algebraic extensions of function fields. \Theorem{\ref{simult}} applies to certain non-smooth bases $Y/S$ also in positive characteristic, at the price of a higher depth assumption on the source $X$.
+\begin{remark} The remark \cite [Rem.
+21.12.14,(v)]{EGA4:4} contains a discussion of the possibility to combine van der Waerden purity with Zariski-Nagata-Auslander purity.
+This problem was resolved by Gabber when $Y$ is regular. \end{remark} \begin{theorem}[Gabber \cite{stacks-tag-0EA3}] Let $f \colon X \to Y$ be a morphism essentially of finite type from a normal scheme $X$ to a locally noetherian regular scheme $Y$.
+Assume that $f$ is essentially étale at all points of $X$ of codimension $\leq 1$.
+Then $f$ is essentially étale. \end{theorem} We can try go further not assuming that $Y$ be regular, and will generalize in three theorems van der Waerden's theorem to certain morphisms in the class $(\bf F)$. \Theorem{\ref{example-th}} sheds more light on \Remark{\ref{bir-fin}} by showing what is needed to make the finite and birational purity theorems work together.
+Morally, one needs to know that $X$ is (close to) UFD or that it be d.c.i., but for the remaining results such conditions are replaced by depth conditions, and we make no reference to van der Waerden's theorem. \Theorem{\ref{zariski-rel}} can be thought of as a characteristic $0$ relative version of Zariski-Nagata-Auslander purity (smooth $Y/S$), generalised to morphisms $\pi$ that need not be finite, but induce algebraic extensions of function fields. \Theorem{\ref{simult}} applies to certain non-smooth bases $Y/S$ also in positive characteristic, at the price of a higher depth assumption on the source $X$.